larsj-info/larsj.info/index.md

 # Welcome to larsj.info
-Here you will find information about the apps that we are publishing in the Apple and Google app stores.
+Here you will find information about the apps that I am publishing in the Apple and/or Google app stores.

 At the moment the following apps are in development or have been tested:
 - Target for Today Assistant

 and you can finfd out more information about these applications below.

+You can also find the Privacy Policy for my apps at the end of this page.

 # Target for Today Assistant
 This app was created to make it much easier to play the Target for Today solo boardgame from Legion Wargames.